|

 conclude that each man’s duties were different, according to the gift

-God had given him.
-Concerning these elders who work hard at teaching and
+these elders who work hard at teaching and preaching, they should receive

-worker deserves his wages”.
-Paul
+“a worker deserves his wages”.

-himself doesn’t want to be paid.
-He
+though he himself doesn’t want to be paid.

-give it to him.
-Thus from this verse we see the church having a group
+from this verse we see the church having a group of men who direct the

-of men who direct the affairs of the church.
+affairs of the church.
+Some of

-others specialize in other things according to their gifting.
+other things according to their gifting.

 Even with these words concerning double honour, there is no hint